 - Check in with the lifeguard or ranger on duty for more information about the best places to swim.

-Heal the Bay is a 501(c)3 nonprofit organization founded in 1985.
-We use science, education, community action, and advocacy to fulfill our mission to protect coastal waters and watersheds in Southern California with a particular focus on public health, climate change, biodiversity, and environmental justice.
+About Heal the Bay: Heal the Bay is a 501(c)3 nonprofit organization founded in 1985.
+They use science, education, community action, and advocacy to fulfill their mission to protect coastal waters and watersheds in Southern California with a particular focus on public health, climate change, biodiversity, and environmental justice.
 Heal the Bay Aquarium, located at the Santa Monica Pier, welcomes 100,000 guests annually and hosts a variety of public programs and events that highlight local environmental issues and solutions.
 Learn more at healthebay.org and follow @healthebay on social media or watch this short video.